-DIA
+- DIA -

-The Defense Intelligence Agency's (DIA) mission is to provide timely, objective, all-source military intelligence to policy-makers, to US armed forces around the world, and to the US acquisition community and force planners to counter a variety of threats and challenges across the spectrum of conflict.
+The Defense Intelligence Agency's (DIA) (www.dia.mil) mission is to provide intelligence on foreign militaries, prevent and decisively win wars by providing military intelligence to warfighters, defense policymakers and force planners in the Department of Defense and Intelligence Community.
 The agency employs extensive expertise in such areas as foreign military forces; their intentions and capabilities; foreign military leadership; proliferation of weapons of mass destruction; defense-related political and economic developments; advanced military technologies and material production; information warfare; missile and space developments; defense-related medical and health issues.